 Facebook (FB) Received its Third Buy in a Row

-After Tigress Financial and Aegis Capital gave Facebook (NASDAQ: FB) a Buy rating last month, the company received another Buy, this time from Wedbush.
-Analyst Michael Pachter reiterated a Buy rating on Facebook today and set a price target of $250.00.
-The company’s shares closed last Monday at $219.76, close to its 52-week high of $222.75.
+After Tigress Financial and Aegis Capital gave Facebook (NASDAQ: FB) a Buy rating last month, the company received another Buy, this time from Stifel Nicolaus.
+Analyst John Egbert reiterated a Buy rating on Facebook today and set a price target of $250.00.
+The company’s shares closed last Monday at $217.94, close to its 52-week high of $222.75.

-According to TipRanks.com, Pachter is a 3-star analyst with an average return of 2.4% and a 53.9% success rate.
-Pachter covers the Services sector, focusing on stocks such as National Cinemedia, Cinemark Holdings, and AMC Entertainment.
+According to TipRanks.com, Egbert is a 4-star analyst with an average return of 14.2% and a 54.4% success rate.
+Egbert covers the Technology sector, focusing on stocks such as Tencent Music Entertainment Group, Spotify Technology SA, and Criteo SA.

-Facebook has an analyst consensus of Strong Buy, with a price target consensus of $244.20, representing a 10.6% upside.
-In a report issued on January 9, Cowen & Co. also maintained a Buy rating on the stock with a $245.00 price target.
+Currently, the analyst consensus on Facebook is a Strong Buy with an average price target of $245.43, an 11.2% upside from current levels.
+In a report issued on January 13, Evercore ISI also maintained a Buy rating on the stock with a $280.00 price target.

 See today’s analyst top recommended stocks >>